Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Methodology

 where $x \in \R^{2N}$ and $u \in \R^N$ are the concatenated error and input vectors, respectively, and

+Given~\cref{eq:platoon_dynamics}, it is tempting to use optimal control techniques, \eg, a linear quadratic regulator (LQR).
+However, these techniques rely on each vehicle having complete knowledge of the control actions $u$ for the entire platoon, which is not practical for a distributed, real-time implementation.

-These dynamics are equivalent to a string of double integrators \cite{hao2013stability}, thus enabling us to use various insights from the relevant literature to guide our control design.
+Alternatively, the dynamics given by~\cref{eq:platoon_dynamics} are equivalent to a string of double integrators~\cite{hao2013stability}, thus enabling the use of various insights from the relevant literature to guide control design.
 For instance, in~\cite{hao2013stability} it was shown that a nonlinear PF controller that saturates performs better than a linear controller.
 Thus, we can be confident that placing bounds on the control input (which would always be required in practice) can lead to better performance.
+Furthermore, this motivates the use of learned neural network controllers which can be more expressive than classical nonlinear controllers.